 State government has a responsibility to work in concert with the federal government whenever required, and state immigration reform must reflect that.
-However, the current federal dysfunction is creating challenges at the state level in our ability to address public safety, opioids, and future economic prosperity, and New Hampshire needs thoughtful, bold leadership to solve the problems Washington helped create.
+However, the federal government's struggle to develop long-term, sustainable immigration policy, combined with radical politicization of the topic in general, have created challenges at the state level in our ability to address public safety, opioids, and future economic prosperity.
+New Hampshire needs thoughtful, bold leadership to solve the problems Washington helped create.

 1. Passage of a TRUST (Transparency and Responsibility Using State Tools) Act